wight-airmash/ab-server/docs/commands.md

 ### /usurp

 Take over the leader position in CTF.
 You must have higher score than the current leader.
 Works only with Q-bots.

+### /players [whisper]

+Info about the humans and bots currently playing.
+CTF stats data are grouped by teams and the results are broadcasted to the public chat indicating the player who requested the stats (muted players can't initiate broadcasting), limited by 1 message per 15 seconds.
+In CTF pass `whisper` parameter to get the results as a whisper message without public broadcasting.

 ### /server